turingschool/front-end-curriculum/projects/module-1/hang-in-there.md

 By the end of the day, complete the following tasks:

 * As a team, read the entire project spec and rubric
+* As a team, create a rough timeline to follow
 * As a team, create a public document for your DTR (instructions can be found [here](https://github.com/turingschool/career-development-curriculum/blob/master/module_one/dtr_guidelines_memo.md))
 * Add all teammates and your assigned instructor as collaborators to your forked repository
 * In a Slack message to your assigned instructor share links to: